How To Gain Control Of Your IBS: 9 Evidence-Based Steps Most People Skip

 Everyone’s triggers are different which is why there isn’t a one-size-fits-all “solution”.

 Your triggers might be foods, eating patterns, stress, poor sleep, dehydration.
 Or a combination of several things.
+A good IBS journal will help you with this.

 6. Fix eating behaviours and routines before obsessing over supplements and so-called “quick fixes”